Bojarajan073/data-version-control/README.md

       Amazon S3
           │
           ↓
-   Local dataset
+   Local Dataset

+10. Check DVC Status

+Check whether the local dataset is synchronized with the DVC-tracked version:

 dvc status

-To check whether local data is synchronized with the DVC-tracked version:

-dvc status

-This can help identify whether data has changed or whether the local workspace is different from the tracked state.
+This can help identify changes between the local data and the tracked DVC state.

+11. Restore Dataset

+Use:

 dvc checkout

-The command:

-dvc checkout

-restores DVC-tracked files according to the DVC metadata associated with the current project state.
+to restore DVC-tracked files according to the DVC metadata associated with the current Git state.

-This is particularly useful when switching between Git commits containing different dataset versions.

 For example:

 Git Commit A
+     │
      ↓
 Dataset Version A

 Git Commit B
+     │
      ↓
 Dataset Version B

-Switching the Git commit and running:

-dvc checkout

-allows the corresponding data version to be restored.
+If you switch Git commits, DVC can restore the corresponding dataset version.

-Reproducing an Old Experiment
+Experiment Reproducibility

-One of the major benefits of combining Git and DVC is experiment reproducibility.
+One of the main advantages of using Git and DVC together is experiment reproducibility.

 Suppose an old experiment used:

-Code Version: A
+Code Version A
-Dataset Version: A
+Dataset Version A
-Model Result: A
+Model Result A

 Later, the project changes:

-Code Version: B
+Code Version B
-Dataset Version: B
+Dataset Version B
-Model Result: B
+Model Result B

-If you need to reproduce the original experiment:
+To reproduce the old experiment:

 Checkout old Git commit
+          │
           ↓
-Run dvc checkout
+    dvc checkout
+          │
           ↓
  Restore old dataset
+          │
           ↓
    Run ML pipeline
+          │
           ↓
-Reproduce previous result
+ Reproduce old result

-This creates a reproducible connection between:
+This provides a connection between:

 Code
   +
 Data
   +
 Model

 Team Collaboration

-DVC is particularly useful when multiple developers or ML engineers work on the same project.
+DVC is useful when multiple ML engineers or developers work on the same project.

-A team can use:
+A shared architecture can look like:

                     GitHub
                        │
-   ├── Source code
-   ├── DVC metadata
-   └── Configuration
+            ┌──────────┴──────────┐
+            │                     │
+       Source Code          DVC Metadata
                                   │
                                   ↓
-       DVC Remote
+                                 DVC
                                   │
                                   ↓
                             Amazon S3
+                                  │
+                                  ↓
+                           Shared Dataset

-A new team member can:
+A new team member can clone the repository:

-git clone <repository>
+git clone <repository-url>

-and then retrieve the required datasets:
+Then download the dataset:

 dvc pull

-This avoids manually sharing large files between team members.
+This avoids manually sharing large datasets between team members.

+Important DVC Commands
+Command	Purpose
+dvc init	Initialize DVC
+dvc add <file>	Start tracking a dataset or file dvc remote add	Configure remote storage dvc remote list	List configured remotes dvc push	Upload data to remote storage dvc pull	Download data from remote storage dvc status	Check data synchronization dvc checkout	Restore data according to DVC metadata Complete Workflow

+The complete workflow used in this project is:

+Initialize Git
+      │
+      ↓
+Initialize DVC
+      │
+      ↓
+Add customer_churn.csv
+      │
+      ↓
+Generate customer_churn.csv.dvc
+      │
+      ↓
+Configure S3 as DVC remote
+      │
+      ↓
+Verify DVC remote
+      │
+      ↓
+Configure AWS credentials
+      │
+      ↓
+Commit DVC metadata to Git
+      │
+      ↓
+Run dvc push
+      │
+      ↓
+Dataset stored in Amazon S3

+Data Flow

+The complete data flow can be represented as:

+                    LOCAL MACHINE
+                         │
+                         │
+                 customer_churn.csv
+                         │
+                         │ dvc add
+                         ↓
+                    DVC Metadata
+                         │
+                         ↓
+              customer_churn.csv.dvc
+                         │
+                         │ git commit
+                         ↓
+                      GitHub
+                         │
+                         ↓
+                        DVC
+                         │
+                         │ dvc push
+                         ↓
+                  Amazon S3 Bucket
+                         │
+                         ↓
+              Actual Dataset Storage

-Recommended Project Structure
+Project Structure

-A typical project can be organized as:
+A typical ML project using DVC can have the following structure:

 ml-project/
 │